-Each year in early March, student scholarship and award applications are solicited.
-All award recipients are announced at the Honors Convocation in April.
+Each year during the spring semester, student scholarship and award applications are solicited.
+All recipients are announced at the Honors Convocation in April.

 The Barbara Putnam Award

-To receive this award the student of any major must have attained junior or senior standing.
-The student must have demonstrated a career interest in the environmental resources area and must be a participant in a natural resources program at Albion College.
-The Barbara Putnam Award is awarded based on merit and need.
+To receive this award the student of any major must have attained rising junior or rising senior standing.
+The student must have demonstrated a career interest in the environmental resources area.
+The Barbara Putnam Award is based on merit and need.
 The recipient does receive a monetary award.

 Steven D. Reed Award for Excellence in Student Laboratory Teaching